 Red Line Bus Rapid Transit (BRT)

-The Indianapolis Public Transportation Corporation (IndyGo) selected CDM Smith to complete environmental documentation, design and construction support services for the 35-mile Red Line bus rapid transit (BRT) system in Indianapolis.
+The Indianapolis Public Transportation Corporation (IndyGo) selected CDM Smith to complete environmental documentation, design and construction support services for the 35-mile bus rapid transit (BRT) system in Indianapolis.
 In its full build-out, the route will extend from Westfield in the north, run through Carmel and Indianapolis, and end in Greenwood to the south.
-As the first of several major rapid transit lines IndyGo has planned, the Red Line is set to be the first delivered under IndyGo’s transit plan.
+As the first of several major rapid transit lines IndyGo has planned, the Red Line is the first line delivered under IndyGo’s transit plan.

-Phase 1 of the project, which is currently under construction and set to be completed later this year, extends from 66th Street in Broad Ripple in the north to the University of Indianapolis in the south.
+Phase 1 of the project, completed in September 2019, extends from 66th Street in Broad Ripple in the north to the University of Indianapolis in the south.
 The system is a product of IndyGo and the city seeking to improve transit service on a critical 13.1-mile north-south corridor that serves 50,000 residents and 150,000 jobs and connects residents to key employment hubs, educational institutions and shopping centers.
 Transit riders who live and work along one of the city’s densest corridors can look forward to shorter wait times at the bus stop and more reliable trips between work and home thanks to the new system.

 The Red Line features an alignment that includes mixed flow travel lanes and dedicated bus lanes, including business access and transit-only (BAT) lanes, as well as a bi-directional bus lane on College Avenue near Broad Ripple, one of the longest bi-directional bus lane segments in the country.
 In this corridor segment, buses will share a single lane.
 Traffic signal prioritization technology will detect lane availability, signaling to the buses when it is safe to proceed and stopping them at holding points when the lane is in use.